-The seventeenth century was a time of profound social, political and religious upheaval across Europe.
-There were many facets to the long-term instability that accompanied this process.
-One particularly crucial manifestation of the wider crisis on this side of the English Channel was the struggle between the monarchy and the Westminster parliament over the governance of the country.
-Parliament wished to curb what many of its supporters saw as the absolutist and authoritarian tendencies of the Stuart Kings.
-In the 1640s the resultant tensions erupted into a series of conflicts across the British Isles now commonly called the English Civil Wars.
+The seventeenth century was a time of serious social, political and religious upheaval across Europe.
+There were many aspects to the long-term instability that accompanied this process.
+One crucial example of the crisis in the British Isles was the struggle between the monarchy and the Westminster parliament over who should govern the country.
+Parliament wished to restrict what many of its supporters saw as the authoritarian tendencies of the king, Charles I. In the 1640s the tensions erupted into a series of conflicts, now commonly called the English Civil Wars, across the British Isles.
+The world, as the inhabitants of the British Isles then knew it, was turned upside down.
+Regions, towns, villages and even families were divided between the Royalist and Parliamentarian sides, whose soldiers became known, respectively, as 'Cavaliers' and 'Roundheads'.